01

 Thrice.

-Her lips moving in a soft prayer that only God can hear.
+Her lips moved in a soft prayer that only God could hear.

-The room is still wrapped in a gentle shade of darkness.
+The room was still wrapped in a gentle shade of darkness.

-She combs swiftly yet gently, with love and care.
+She combed swiftly yet gently, with love and care.

-She is doing it with an ease, quick but careful.
+She did it with an ease, quick but careful.

 Holding the hair and weaving it into a perfect braid.